altocodenl/tagaway/readme.md

    - If query changes but selected pivs are still there, maintain their selection.
    - Filter tags when browsing.
    - Tag/untag.
+   - Allow to mark pivs as Organized or as To organize.
+   - For a given query, if the query includes Organized or To Organize, see the total number of pivs for the complement tag (for example: if `'o::'` is in the query, see the number of pivs To organize that the query would have *without* `'o::'`).
    - Filter tags when tagging/untagging.
    - Rotate pivs.
    - Delete pivs.